-DISTRICT SERVICES DISTRICT SERVICES AND OPERATIONS PLANNING PORTFOLIO (APPENDIX 2 PORTFOLIO LINK)
+DISTRICT SERVICES DISTRICT SERVICES AND OPERATIONS PLANNING PORTFOLIO

-The District Services District Services and Operations Planning Portfolio-is the program review process for centralized services.
+The District Services District Services and Operations Planning Portfolio is the program review process for centralized services.
 The purpose of this process is to analyze and track the efforts of each dDistrict sService to continually improve the quality of the services provided to the colleges and to other dDistrict sServices.
+This process is only related to services provided, not for the operations functions of the DSO (examples include external audit, legal services, property and liability insurance, retiree health benefits) that all have costs associated with them, but are not subject to program review for resource allocation.